kfigon/RandomGoCode/concurrency/readme.md

 ## Synchronisation
 **WE CAN'T RELY ON TIMING**

-enforcing order of execution with synchronisation methods.
-Blocking some interleavings.
+* enforcing order of execution with synchronisation methods.
+Not allowing some interleavings.

-reduce some concurrency and performance!
+* reduce some concurrency and performance!

 introduce a global event that is viewed by all tasks at the same time and run specific actions only when global event occured